ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Built by Fire, Forged by Iron: Africa’s Forgotten Role in the World’s Greatest Inventions - <a href="https://medium.com/@vusi_thembekwayo/built-by-fire-forged-by-iron-africas-forgotten-role-in-the-world-s-greatest-inventions-62d905703edd" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Civilizational Hospice Protocol - <a href="https://medium.com/@thehonestsorcerer/the-civilizational-hospice-protocol-abc3fa54e27e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vusi Thembekwayo`**
+✍️ **posted by `B`**

-<blockquote>Shift Happens: The Economy of Innovation</blockquote>
+<blockquote>I’m writing this knowing that none of the following suggestions will be implemented — and certainly not voluntarily.
+Not least because we…</blockquote>

 <h3>2.
-Lost in Translation: Lessons from a Tokyo AI Assistance Encounter - <a href="https://medium.com/design-bootcamp/lost-in-translation-lessons-from-a-tokyo-ai-assistance-encounter-52e9e04e30cf" target="_blank" rel="noopener noreferrer">link</a></h3>
+Goodbye QWERTY, Hello Colemak: My Split Keyboard Success Story - <a href="https://medium.com/@brandoncolemarmot/goodbye-qwerty-hello-colemak-my-split-keyboard-success-story-d831004a45f8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bootcamp`**
+✍️ **posted by `Brandon Cole`**

-<blockquote>Shibuya Station, Tokyo — a crossroads of innovation and everyday life.</blockquote>
+<blockquote>Want to read for free?
+Head over to my blog https://theiterativelife.com/goodbye-qwerty-hello-colemak-my-split-keyboard-success-story/</blockquote>

 <h3>3.
 I Stopped Using Kubernetes.
 Our DevOps Team Is Happier Than Ever - <a href="https://medium.com/stackademic/i-stopped-using-kubernetes-our-devops-team-is-happier-than-ever-a5519f916ec0" target="_blank" rel="noopener noreferrer">link</a></h3>